marzer/poxy/README.md

-  -h, --help            show this help message and exit -v, --verbose         enable very noisy diagnostic output --doxygen <path>      specify the Doxygen executable to use (default: find on system path) --dry                 do a 'dry run' only, stopping after emitting the effective Doxyfile --threads N           set the number of threads to use (default: automatic) --version             print the version and exit --werror              always treat warnings as errors regardless of config file settings --xmlonly             stop after generating and preprocessing the Doxygen xml --ppinclude <regex>   pattern matching HTML file names to post-process (default: all) --ppexclude <regex>   pattern matching HTML file names to exclude from post-processing (default: none) --theme {auto,light,dark,custom}
+  -h, --help            show this help message and exit -v, --verbose         enable very noisy diagnostic output --doxygen <path>      specify the Doxygen executable to use (default: find on system path) --ppinclude <regex>   pattern matching HTML file names to post-process (default: all) --ppexclude <regex>   pattern matching HTML file names to exclude from post-processing (default: none) --theme {auto,light,dark,custom}
-                        the CSS theme to use (default: auto)
+                        the CSS theme to use (default: auto) --threads N           set the number of threads to use (default: automatic) --version             print the version and exit --werror              always treat warnings as errors regardless of config file settings --xmlonly             stop after generating and preprocessing the Doxygen xml
 ```

 The basic three-step to using Poxy is similar to Doxygen: